multisig-labs/docs.gogopool.com/about-gogopool/zellic-audit.md

 **Intended branches:**

-- if dao allotmentexists ￿ transferdaoAllotmentto DAO ￿ its balance should in- crease
+- if `dao allotment` exists != transfer `daoAllotment` to DAO != its balance should increase
   - [x] Test coverage
-- if nop allotmentexists ￿ transfernopAllotmentto NOP ￿ its balance should in- crease
+- if `nop allotment` exists != transfer `nopAllotment` to NOP != its balance should increase
   - [x] Test coverage
-- if multisig allotmentexists ￿ transfermultisigAllotmentto MULTISIG ￿ its bal- ance should increase
+- if `multisig allotment` exists != transfer `multisigAllotment` to MULTISIG != its balance should increase
   - [x] Test coverage
-- Make sure allotments add up to 100%(the percentages)
+- Make sure allotments add up to 100% (the percentages)
   - [ ] Test coverage

 **Negative behavior:**

-- Shouldn’t be callable whenever(rewardscycleshould be scheduled)
+- Shouldn’t be callable whenever (`rewardscycle` should be scheduled)
   - [x] Negative test?

 **Preconditions:**

-- Assumes that therewardsCycleis startable.
+- Assumes that the `rewardsCycle` is startable.
-- Also assumes that each allotment is>0. works even if that’s not the case.
+- Also assumes that each allotment is > 0. works even if that’s not the case.

 **Inputs:**